 Remember, the goal isn’t to sell, but to connect.
 Be that reassuring voice people need in this time of uncertainty.

 - Work the phones in a compassionate way.
-This is the perfect time to call every prospective resident and see how they’re doing.
+This is the perfect time for senior living sales reps to call every prospective resident and see how they’re doing.
 (Your call-out connect rate should be very high with everyone being at home!)
 Really listen to people’s stories, their concerns, their fears, and how they’re navigating day to day.
 Again, there’s no need to sell.
 Let them know you’ll be there when they’re ready to move forward.

 - Give back to local businesses.
 Support local restaurants and have meals delivered to prospects who are isolated and/or purchase restaurant gift cards and send them out.